Using Obsolescence Management Software to Avoid Surprises with Obsolete Parts

 With online BOM tools, all departments will have real-time updates from the vendors when changes are being made to parts.
 This will allow for final orders to be made before the part is unavailable, and giving enough time to redesign the board for any new updated parts.

-Online BOM tools function as highly effective obsolescence management software, helping you stay ahead.
+Online BOM tools function as highly effective software obsolescence management, helping you stay ahead.
 With real-time data on the life cycles of the parts in your designs, you can avoid surprises and be prepared when parts become obsolete.

 Does the management of obsolete part information with BOM management tools sound like it could help you with your part data management?
-Then Altium’s BOM tools might be the answer that you are looking for.
-If so, find out more information by talking to an expert at Altium.
+Then Altium Designer’s BOM tools might be the answer that you are looking for.
+If so, find out more information by talking to an expert at Altium Designer.